phpMv/ubiquity/docs/security/index.rst

 DAO operations
 --------------
-It is always recommended to use parameterized queries, regardless of the operations performed on the data.
+It is always recommended to use parameterized queries, regardless of the operations performed on the data:
 - To avoid SQL injections.
 - To allow the use of prepared queries, speeding up processing.